Jessybrenens/Test/DRAFT/Chapter15.md

 Dr. Chen opened the proceedings with a simple statement of purpose: "We gather to remember those lost not to unavoidable tragedy but to deliberate policy.
 To acknowledge the truth after decades of denial.
 To honor the dead by ensuring such sacrifices never happen again."

-Victor spoke next, his testimony more detailed and specific than his initial confession had been.
+Victor's words fell soft, each one a stone sinking deep.
+His testimony more detailed and specific than his initial confession had been.
 He named communities, provided exact numbers, acknowledged specific decisions and their consequences.
 Throughout, his voice remained steady, his responsibility unequivocal.

 As he described the calculated sacrifices, the suppressed evacuation warnings, the diverted resources, Mira watched the faces in the crowd.
 Anger, grief, vindication—emotions long suppressed now finding expression in the open air.
 Some turned away, unable to bear the details.
 Others leaned forward, finally hearing the truth they had long suspected.